Cognigy/Documentation/docs/en/docs/live-agent/reports.md

 ### First Response Time
 <div class="divider"></div>
-Click on First Response Time tab in Reports.
-The graph will show the average number of hours taken to give first response to a conversation with a customer.
-On pointing the mouse to a particular graph of the day, the average number of hours taken for first response for that particular day can be found out.
+Click on the First Response Time tab in Reports.
+The graph will show the average number of hours taken to give the first response to a conversation with a customer.
+On pointing the mouse to a particular chart of the day, the average number of hours taken for the first response for that specific day can be found out.

 <figure>
 <img src="{{config.site_url}}assets/img/LA-reports-first-response-time.png" width="100%" alt="First Response Time Report Screen" />